 Delayed switching to second-line therapy increases the risk of drug resistance, opportunistic infections, and mortality among people living with HIV.
 Therefore, timely switching to second-line treatment is essential.
 This online course will inform healthcare professionals about second-line treatment options and guidelines to increase their knowledge and confidence in their daily practice.

 - Define treatment failure

 - List second-line treatment options

-- Describe challenges regarding second-line treatment in the context of their own setting and discuss how they may be addressed
+- Describe challenges regarding second-line treatment in the context of their own setting and discuss how these challenges may be addressed

-- Other healthcare workers, researchers, healthcare policy makers, public health workers, involved in HIV care, as well as patient organizations / representatives, pharmaceutical companies
+- Other healthcare workers, researchers, healthcare policymakers, public health workers involved in HIV care, as well as patient organizations/representatives and pharmaceutical companies